Students from abroad

 EU/EEA NATIONALS WITH PRE-SETTLED/SETTLED STATUS

 You do not need a visa to study in the UK.
-The deadline for most people to apply to the EU Settlement Scheme was 30 June 2021.
 You also will have access to NHS healthcare.

 More details on eligibility for this scheme and whether you can still now apply can be found on the government's website.